How to establish staging server environments for Bitbucket Server

 - The procedures described in this document will work with Bitbucket Server version 4.0 and later.

 - Please read the entire document before bringing a staging server live.
-There are risks associated with connecting to production instances that require attention, which are called out in the document.
+There are risks associated with connecting to production instances that require attention, which is called out in the document.

 Often systems administration teams will have an established architecture for enterprise applications, including staging environments and failover setups.
 We offer these recommendations in this section not to supplant or change those company-wide strategies, but rather to help illustrate what some of the considerations will be with Atlassian products in staging environments.